Trott/remark-lint-prohibited-strings/README.md

-If `replaceCaptureGroups` is set to a truthy value, the message reported to the user will have capture groups and other replacements supplied from the regular expression match according to the replacement string in `String.prototype.replace()`.
+If `replaceCaptureGroups` is set to a truthy value, the message reported to the user will have capture groups and other replacements supplied from the regular expression match using the same process as the replacement string in `String.prototype.replace()`.
 It defaults to `false`.
 For example, `{ no: "[Rr][Ff][Cc](\\d+)", yes: "RFC $1" }` will tell the user to use `"RFC $1"` by default.
 With `replaceCapture` set to `true`, it would instead